Course Descriptions G-I

 HSH471 Health Science Modern Global Studies ADV

-Grades 9 and 10 – Year – 1 Weighted Credit
+Grades 9 and 10 – Year – 1 Weighted Credit (weighted out of 4.5)

 Modern Global Studies is a world geographic course involving the study of people, places, and environments, using data analysis with the five themes of geography.
 The knowledge, skills, and perspectives of this course focus on locating and analyzing historical, physical, economic and cultural characteristics of world regions.
 Landforms and climates, economic development, migration and settlement patterns, health conditions, and disease, and forces of conflict and cooperation will be investigated.
 Research and interpretation, analysis, and evaluation of data are significant requirements as students investigate how humans interact with each other and the environment.
 Students explore how past trends in history and disease affect present day issues and make connections among physical, ecological, political, health and wellness, and economic information relating to our global society.
 Students will take the World Geography End-of-Course SOL test.